teher0094/Active-Directory-/README.md

-# Active Directory User and Access Management Project
+# Strategic Active Directory Deployment

 ## Project Overview
-This project showcases my ability to manage an Active Directory (AD) environment, specifically focusing on creating and managing users, organizational units (OUs), and groups, and configuring shared folder access permissions.
+In my Active Directory project for a hypothetical company, Americorp, I applied my CompTIA A+ knowledge to set up and manage users, groups, and shared resources.
+This practical exercise deepened my understanding of network security and structure, highlighting the importance of thoughtful planning and strategic implementations.
+Overcoming challenges along the way, I gained valuable insights into AD management, laying a foundation for future exploration of advanced functionalities.

 ## Objectives
 - **User Creation:** Establish a variety of user accounts in AD.